 Let the Thanksgiving countdown begin!

 This year we’re starting with the vegetable that everyone used to hate that everyone now loves – Brussels sprouts!
 This recipe is a spin on one of our first-ever blog posts.
 In that recipe, I roasted the sprouts with a combo of balsamic vinegar and maple syrup.
 As a result, they become nicely sweet and caramelized and have a great tang from the balsamic vinegar.
-Looking back, the photos are pretty bad.
-I would have deleted the post by now if it weren’t for the continuous emails I still get about it.
+This recipe is identical, except I roasted onions along with the Brussels sprouts and mixed them with nutty farro to make this a more substantial dish.

 The basic concept of this recipe is the same – I roast Brussels sprouts on high heat with maple and balsamic, but this time, I added a few extra components.